bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hazlett.md

 * which Hazlett spent mainly in Colorado, first in Denver and then in Estes Park.
 * A court order committed Hazlett to the Neuropsychiatric Institute of the University of Illinois in Chicago in November 1944.
 * She was released but the Champaign County Court committed Hazlett to Kankakee State Hospital in Kankakee, Illinois in March 1945.
-* Hazlett was fascinated by puzzles and the brothers from the Carmelite community, having been given many of her puzzles before her death, donated them to the Smithsonian and they were displayed in 1984.
 * Hazlett could not claim the exclusive rights for these ideas, however, since Dickson presented the same generalisation at the same meeting.
 * (This, perhaps, represented a bitter sweet moment for Dickson (and Hazlett, for that matter), bitter in that he was not the only one presenting a more general theory but sweet in that he had trained his student well.)
 Like Dickson, Hazlett certainly placed a high value on research mathematics.
 * In particular, although she continued to draw from his work, Hazlett apparently neither tended to consult Dickson directly about her employment dilemmas nor to keep him informed of her research.